-There are three sets of diocesan Safeguarding policies: Safeguarding God’s Children: Policies for the Protection of Children and Youth, Safeguarding God’s People: Safe Ministry with Adults, and Safeguarding God’s People in the Workplace: Preventing Sexual Harassment.
-See Policies and Help Sheets.
-The policies change periodically in response to particular diocesan concerns and to the actions of the General Convention of the Episcopal Church.
-Each set of policies contains its own parameters for who needs to be screened and trained.
-At present, certification lasts for five years.
-Who Needs Certification or Other Training?
+There are three sets of diocesan Safeguarding policies: Safeguarding God’s Children: Policies for the Protection of Children and Youth (SGC), Safeguarding God’s People: Policies for Safe Ministry with Adults (SGP), and Safeguarding God’s People in the Workplace: Policies Prohibiting Sexual Harassment (SGP-H)See Policies and Help Sheets.
+The policies change periodically in response to changing circumstances and to the actions of the General Convention of the Episcopal Church.
+The purpose of the policies is to create safe environments that protect the vulnerable and allow all members to experience a community of love and respect.

 Responsibilities of Head of Organization

-- Be familiar with the three sets of Safeguarding Policies
+• Be familiar with the three sets of Safeguarding Policies

-- Review and consult with Safeguarding Office on problematic Background Checks
+• Review and consult with Safeguarding Office on problematic Background Checks.

-- File Safeguarding Annual Status Report (see below for links)
+• File Safeguarding Annual Status Report (see below for links).

-- Display the Report Misconduct Poster and otherwise communicate a commitment to providing ministry spaces that are free from all types of abuse, neglect, and harassment
+• Display the Report Misconduct Poster and otherwise communicate a commitment to providing ministry spaces that are free from all types of abuse, neglect, and harassment.

-- Contact the Safeguarding Minister when engaging with people with poor boundaries or disruptive personalities or with Registered Sex Offenders in the community Participation of Registered Sex Offenders
+• Contact the Safeguarding Minister when engaging with people with poor boundaries or disruptive personalities or with Registered Sex Offenders in the community.
+Participation of Registered Sex Offenders.

 Resources

-Annual Reports
+Annual Reports (Not required in 2023)

-Status Report for Congregations (due May 15)
+Status Report for Congregations

-Status Report for Schools (due November 1)
+Status Report for Schools

 Building a Safeguarding Team